-MEDFORD - Casey D'Annolfo, a 2006 Tufts Universiity graduate, is now in his second season as head coach of the Tufts University men's lacrosse program.
+MEDFORD - Casey D'Annolfo, a 2006 Tufts Universiity graduate, is now in his third season as head coach of the Tufts University men's lacrosse program.

 D'Annolfo, who replaced Mike Daly as the Jumbos' head coach, revitalized the men's lacrosse program at the Taft School during nine seasons as head coach.
 When he was hired at Taft in 2007, the Rhinos were at the bottom of the Founders League.
 Playing in one of the most competitive lacrosse conferences in the nation - including teams such as Deerfield, Salisbury, Hotchkiss, Westminster and Choate - Taft won the Founders League championship under D'Annolfo's guidance in 2016.
 He also established Taft as a nationally-ranked program.
 The Rhinos were #802 in the USA Today national high school poll for 2007, but by 2014 he had the team ranked in top 20.
 Taft was #18 in USA Today's rankings for the spring 2016.
 The 2016 team also broke the school record for goals in a season (287).